 Those who truly walk with Christ understand we cannot always have what we want or think we deserve.
 In allowing this lie to entertain us, we can easily become watered down Christians.
 And this is a problem.
 We are not to be ignorant at all when it comes to Christ and God.

-The word ignorance is one letter short of fully spelling out the word, “ignore.”
+The word ignorance is three letters extra of fully spelling out the word, “ignore.”
 There are different views when it comes to others interpreting the word.
 But for the sake of this particular blog, I want to focus on the perceptive that many have the choice to be ignorant.
 Therefore people ignoring, willfully, what they can easily open their eyes to.

 In short, what it means to follow Christ.